-We are pleased to offer patients with multiple sclerosis or conditions with similar neurological symptoms, non-invasive ultrasound assessment of their jugular and vertebral veins to diagnose the presence of chronic cerebrospinal venous insufficiency (CCSVI).
-Patients require a referral from their GP or neurologist specifically requesting this ultrasound service.
+We assess patients with multiple sclerosis, chronic fatigue syndrome, rosacea and other chronic multi-system diseases with non-invasive ultrasound assessment of their jugular and vertebral veins to diagnose the presence of chronic cerebrospinal venous obstruction (CCSVO)

-Dr Paul Thibault's published article on CCSVI is available for download- CCSVI
+Dr Paul Thibault's published articles on CCSVO are available for download-

 Dr Paul Thibault appearing on Catalyst - transcript